Male nurse in an operating room wearing a hair net and gown, with an endoscopy and gastroscopy machine in the background.

 What to Expect During the Procedure

-The procedure is usually performed under sedation, ensuring patient comfort.
-The endoscope is gently inserted through the mouth and guided down the esophagus into the stomach and duodenum.
 The camera on the endoscope sends real-time images to a monitor, allowing the doctor to examine the lining of these organs closely.
 If necessary, the doctor can take tissue samples (biopsies) or treat conditions such as bleeding ulcers or polyps during the procedure.

 Benefits and Risks of Upper Endoscopy and Gastroscopy